Improving systematic uncertainties on precision two-body mass measurements: Conclusions

 To illustrate the method, the example of measuring the $\Lz$ mass at LHCb has been discussed.
 Even with a modest sample size of $4 \times 10^7$ candidates, a statistical precision of $0.6~\textrm{keV}/c^2$ on $m_\Lz$ can be achieved.
-The studies presented here indicate that in principle systematic effects can be controlled to the same precision.
-Consequently, the the achievable uncertainty on $m_\Lz$ will be limited to $\sim 2\,\textrm{keV}/c^2$ by the knowledge of $\MK$.
-This uncertainty would still represent a considerable improvement on current knowledge \cite{PDG2024}.
+The studies presented here indicate that systematic effects from the tracker can be controlled to $0.7~\textrm{keV}/c^2$.
+Consequently, the achievable uncertainty on $m_\Lz$ will be limited to $\sim 2\,\textrm{keV}/c^2$ by the knowledge of $\MK$.
+This uncertainty is an order of magnitude smaller than would be achieved with the current LHCb procedure \cite{LHCb-DP-2008-001}.
+Achieving a $\sim 2\,\textrm{keV}/c^2$ uncertainty would represent a considerable improvement on current knowledge \cite{PDG2024} and constitute a cross-check of the E766 result with modern techniques.
 In addition, comparison of the measured $\Lz$ and $\overline{\Lz}$ mass will give a $CPT$ test with at least an order of magnitude improvement in precision.
-Although there are certainly experimental challenges beyond those studied here, the feasibility of carrying out such a study at the LHC has been demonstrated in this paper.
-The authors look forward to this study as well as the measurement of being hyperon masses being carried out in the future by LHCb.
+Although there are certainly experimental challenges beyond those studied here, particularly related to the inhomogeneous distribution of material with respect to the decay position, the feasibility of carrying out such a study at the LHC has been demonstrated.
+The proposed FCC-ee collider aims to collect $3 \times10^{12}$ hadronic $Z^0$ decays \cite{Altmann:2025feg}.
+With a $\Lambda$ multiplicity of $0.388 \pm 0.009$ per event~\cite{PDG2024} at the $Z^0$ peak this will give a huge sample of $\Lambda$ decays for mass measurements and $CPT$ tests.
+The methods discussed here can be applied for calibration and to determine systematic uncertainties.
+The authors look forward to this study as well as the measurement of other hyperon masses being carried out in the future both by LHCb and at proposed $e^+e^-$ colliders.